harshshah-codes/ai-workshop/README.md

 ## License

-This repository is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This repository is licensed under the dual license of MIT License and Creative Commons Share Alike 4.0 - see the [LICENSE](/LICENSE.md) file for details.